Adrien stepped away from the Bentley to marvel at the small but elegant bookshop as his driver shut the door.

 The pain returned and became excruciating.
-He wanted to scratch, but feared the sheets of skin would detach themselves from his burning limbs.
-Worse, the burning had now spread to his legs, his neck, his back—his face.
+He wanted to scratch but feared the sheets of skin would detach from his burning limbs.
+Worse, the burning had now spread to his legs, neck, back, and face.

 Yalden indicated the wall behind him, nonplussed and seemingly unsurprised about the unfolding situation.

 Adrien turned wildly and saw a gilded mirror.
-Another item he failed to notice.
+A feature he failed to notice when he first entered.
 He stumbled to the wall, tearing at his shirt, exposing sheets of skin between broken buttons while his collar obstinately remained closed and secured by his tie.